Your personal settings at WordPress.com can be accessed via

 Users -> Personal Settings in your dashboard.

-Admin Color Scheme: Choose between two color schemes to use with your WordPress.com dashboard.
+Admin Color Scheme: Choose from nine color schemes to use with your WordPress.com dashboard.

 Keyboard Shortcuts: Check this box to enable keyboard shortcuts for easier comment moderation.
 Please see http://codex.wordpress.org/Keyboard_Shortcuts for more information.